Thinking of Buying a Business?

 Of course, there are still many risks and responsibilities and you will need to possess entrepreneurial spirit, motivation and determination to manage and improve your new business.
 You will also need to ensure that you evaluate all the available businesses for sale in order to choose the best business to suit your experience and long term objectives.

 An acquisition plan will improve your chances of finding the right investment for you.
 It should include business type, industry sector, location and size, but you also need to give consideration to the current performance of your target company.
 Do you want to take on the challenge of a struggling business with huge potential but high risk, or would you prefer a safer option?
-You should also include the amount & sources of available finance and a proposed timetable; you may even be asked for proof of funding, before any offer for a business is accepted.
 Once you have a clear idea of what you’re looking for, you can start your search.

 Finding the Right Business

-Businesses for sale are usually advertised through National daily papers, on specialist web sites and/or through intermediaries, often known as Business Transfer Agents, such as Stirling.
-Before any information is imparted, you usually have to sign a Confidentiality Agreement, also called a Non-Disclosure Agreement or NDA for short.
-Business Transfer Agents should be able to discuss your requirements in detail, to see if they have listings that may be of interest to you.
-Although fees are normally paid by the person selling a business, a “finders fee” may be chargeable if you ask an Agent to carry out search specifically for you.
+Businesses for sale are usually advertised through local or national daily papers, trade magazines, on specialist web sites and/or through intermediaries, often known as Business Brokers or Business Transfer Agents/Specialists, such as Stirling.
+Before any information is imparted, you usually have to sign a Confidentiality Agreement or Non-Disclosure Agreement (NDA).
+Business Brokers or Business Transfer Agents should be able to discuss your requirements in detail, to see if they have listings that may be of interest to you.
+Although fees are normally paid by the person selling a business, a fee or a “finders fee” may be chargeable if you ask a broker or agent to carry out search specifically for you.

-Once a possible acquisition has been found, you will need to be supplied with detailed information such as the company’s financial performance, position in the market, history, personnel, strengths, weaknesses, costs, assets and liabilities along with the owner’s reason for selling.
-Much of this information should initially be provided in the Sale Memorandum document which is (or should be) provided by the Agent.
+Once a possible acquisition has been found, you will need to be supplied with detailed information to enable you to form an opion about the company’s financial performance, position in the market, history, personnel, strengths, weaknesses, costs, assets & liabilities etc, along with the owner’s reason for selling.
+Much of this information should initially be provided in the Information Memorandum (IM) document which is (or should be) provided by the business owner, agent or broker.
 Additional information such as Statutory Accounts and Management Accounts are only normally provided if the buyer wishes to take matters a step further and in some cases, only after a visit has been made to meet the person selling (Vendor).

 What’s it Worth?